benoahriz/docker_check/README.md

 Description
 ----------------------

-ruby based nagios plugin to check the on the status of docker
+A Ruby based nagios plugin to check the on the status of docker

 Some references.
 https://www.monitoring-plugins.org/doc/guidelines.html
 http://www.kernel-panic.it/openbsd/nagios/nagios6.html
 https://blog.centreon.com/good-practices-how-to-develop-monitoring-plugin-nagios/

 ----------------------